 We are about them.

-We work to make a region - and a world - in which all women and girls have the opportunity to achieve their full potential and live in safe, just, and healthy communities.
+Chicago Foundation for Women envisions a world in which all women and girls have the opportunity to thrive in safe, just and healthy communities.

 We evaluate the needs of women and girls who are living at the margins of success in our society.